snazzyandy/SCAD/Readme.md

 This is where I save the 3d models i've made and they're free for your use, Download and have fun :)

+**PROJECTS IN THIS DIRECTORY**

+3d Printed Handbrake project: A base scad model for housing of a 3d printed handbreak for pc racing gaming Plastic Blind Tab Rplacement: A replacement part for my blinds when they break

+**Licence**

 All these materials are avaiable under an MIT licence; as below.
 Copyright © 2023 <Andrew Turner>